-Society pushes and pushes kids today to perform and achieve.
-They are expected to be better, stronger, faster and smarter.
-College is a pressure cooker where students have a heightened sense of the need to be successful or risk their entire future.
-It is no surprise that students are turning to study drugs to help enhance performance and focus especially during testing.
+Society pushes kids hard today to perform and achieve.
+As a result, kids are expected to be stronger, faster and smarter than other students.
+In college, students have a heightened sense to succeed at all costs.
+It should be no surprise that students are turning to study drugs to help enhance their performance.

-The National Study on Drug Use and Health found that 15 percent of college students used a psychotherapeutic drug for non-medical purposes.
-Seven percent of that 15 used Adderall to improve grades, increase their attention span, or to party.
-SAMHSA reports that fulltime college students are twice as likely to abuse Adderall than other 18-to-22 year-old individuals who are not in college full time.
-The prevalence of drugs like Adderall floating around college campuses is an issue most college students today will likely have to face.
+The National Study on Drug Use and Health found that 3.4 percent of college students used a stimulant in the past month for non-medical purposes compared to only 2.0 percent between the ages of 18 to 22 years old that not college students.1 Also, full-time college students are almost twice as likely to abuse Adderall than other 18-to-22 year-old individuals who are not in college full time.1 The prevalence of stimulants floating around college campuses is an issue most college students today will have to face.

 Adderall’s Intended Use

-Some abusers are even faking symptoms of ADHD in order to gain prescriptions of the drug legally.
-Most doctors won’t prescribe Adderall to young adults without a lot of evidence that they are able to use the medication responsibly.
+Some individuals may even fake symptoms of ADHD in order to acquire Adderall.
+Most doctors won’t prescribe Adderall to young adults without evidence that they can use the medication responsibly.
 Even those with a legitimate prescription can abuse the drug by using more than the intended dosage.

-Adderall and other ADHD stimulant medications are habit forming and can be addictive.
+Adderall and other ADHD stimulant medications can be habit forming and even addictive.
 Adderall is an amphetamine and has similar effects on the brain as its recreational counterpart methamphetamine.
 Drugs that target the naturally occurring neurotransmitter dopamine can lead to the onset of addiction due to prolonging the pleasant feelings produced by the stimulant.
 By hindering the natural production and movement of dopamine in the brain, overuse of Adderall can lead to a dependence on the chemical as well as artificial feelings of euphoria.

-Long-term abuse may lead to permanent brain damage as your brain will no longer produce the natural neurotransmitters necessary to control aggression and emotions.
+Long-term abuse may lead to permanent brain damage as the brain stops producing the neurotransmitters necessary to control aggression and emotions.
 If your brain is accustomed to receiving artificial stimulants to create happy, euphoric feelings, it may no longer produce the natural counterparts.
-The loss of these neurotransmitters can lead to depression and other mood-altering side effects.
-Once this part of your brain is damaged, it may never be recovered.
+The result can lead to depression and other mood-altering side effects.
+Once this part of your brain is damaged, it may never completely recover.
 Long-term abusers of these stimulants risk changing their personalities forever.

 - Rapid heart rate